 You can find out more about tips for connecting with people – including body language – on our improving your social health post.
 We also have advice on boosting your confidence and beating loneliness.

 We have lots of tips and advice on improving and maintaining social health on our support pages.

 If you’re feeling lonely, then Ben is here to help.
+We support those who work (or have worked) in the automotive industry, or are dependent on someone who is.
 You can ring our free and confidential helpline on 08081 311 333 or use our online chat.